emilosman/homelab/README.md

 - Write declarative infrastructure as code to create idempotent solutions.

 ## Why?
+> Formal Logic: Developing the faculty of reason in establishing valid [i.e., non-contradictory] relationships among facts is systematic **understanding**.

 - Find the single best solution for a given scenario.
 - Solve practical needs of my home server and archive.
 - Have the ability to audit security.